Life Extension Magazine®

 When there is a decrease in Lactobacillus species in the vagina, harmful pathogens can outnumber healthy microflora.
 This is known as vaginal dysbiosis, and it can lead to yeast infections, bacterial infections, increased risk for sexually transmitted infections, and fertility problems.2,3

-Woman of all ages can suffer from a common condition, bacterial vaginosis (imbalance of good and harmful bacteria in the vagina).
+Women of all ages can suffer from bacterial vaginosis.
 Many women will have no symptoms with this condition, but those who do could experience abnormal vaginal discharge, "fishy" odor, burning with urination, and vaginal itching and irritation.11

 In standard medical practice bacterial vaginosis is treated with antibiotics.
 The dysbiosis also increases risk of developing pelvic inflammatory disease, an infection of the upper reproductive tract that, left untreated, can cause fertility problems.